athos/Postmortem/README.md

 Transducers can be attached to sessions as well.
 Those transducers attached to a session are called a *base transducer* of the session.
 To make a session with a base transducer attached, call `(make-session <xform>)`.
-If a session has a base transducer, logging operators operating on the session will behave as if they were called 1) with the base transducer, or 2) with a transducer produced by prepending (a la `comp`) the base transducer to the transducer they are originally called with, if any.
+If a session has a base transducer, a logging operator operating on the session will behave as if it were called (1) with that base transducer, or (2) with a transducer produced by prepending (a la `comp`) the base transducer to the transducer that is originally passed to the logging operator, if any.

 For example for case 1, this code